Mountain Bike Skills Coaching from the Experts | Surrey Hills - Just one hour South-West of London | 0333 12 12 125

 "Before I attended the fundamentals course I knew very little about cycling theory and had never really thought much about my riding technique.
 So before the course began I expected that I would benefit quite a bit from it, and thank fully I wasn’t disappointed.
 The coaches were very knowledgeable and delivered the training in increments to ensure we knew the basic principals behind each skill.
 Worryingly I was surprised at how little I actually knew about cycling and even basic equipment: New pedals, helmet and a fork service were quickly added to my shopping list!

 The underlying theme to each skill was efficiency and effectiveness; we covered braking, going over obstacles and cornering, as well as basic ride positioning.
 I quickly picked up the theory behind the new skills and felt more confident as a result.
 I would definitely consider having more coaching and would certainly consider another Astounding Adventures course.
-I know that my riding hasn’t instantly improved as a result of the course, but at least I’ll now have the added dimension of trying to practice and become proficient in the new skills as I ride".
+I know that my riding hasn’t instantly improved as a result of the course, but at least I’ll now have the added dimension of trying to practise and become proficient in the new skills as I ride".

 For me the training gave me plenty to go away and think about and to try to make sure I continue to apply the learning to my riding.
 If I was to be starting mountain biking as a beginner I would find the tuition very helpful and would definitely recommend new riders to take up training along the lines of the fundamentals course offered by Astrounding Adventures.
 For those riders like me, who think they know what they are doing, I would also recommend some investment in your skills – whether it is a case of going back to fundamentals or stepping up to singletrack skills, that is up to you.